Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

 ## Overview

 Checks the health and running status of all disks on a Huawei OceanStor Dorado storage system via the REST API (`/disk` endpoint).
 Alerts when any disk reports a non-normal health or running state.
-Reports abrasion rate, capacity usage, runtime, temperature and remaining service life per disk.
+Reports abrasion rate, capacity usage, runtime, temperature and remaining service life per disk in the output table, and summarizes the disks in the performance data.

 **Important Notes:**

 * Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
 * A Dorado carries flash media only, so a remaining life of 0 days is a disk at its end and alerts.
-A disk that does not report its remaining life answers with -1; it is shown as `--` and left out of the remaining-life check and out of the performance data.
+A disk that does not report its remaining life answers with -1; it is shown as `--` and left out of the remaining-life check and out of `remaining_life_min`.
 * The appliance caps the remaining life at 3660 days, so `10Y 1W` in the table means "ten years or more".
-* On a large array the `/disk` endpoint takes tens of seconds to answer (33 seconds for 384 disks on a Dorado 6000 V6), so `--timeout` defaults to 30 seconds and the Icinga Director basket raises the command timeout to 120 seconds.
+* On a large array the `/disk` endpoint takes tens of seconds to answer (30 to 36 seconds for 384 disks on a Dorado 6000 V6), so `--timeout` defaults to 60 seconds and the Icinga Director basket raises the command timeout to 150 seconds.
+An array that does not answer within 60 seconds ends UNKNOWN.
 Keep the monitoring server's own check timeout above the time a run takes.
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window